-Self-neglect, which can include hoarding, is a challenging aspect of contemporary adult health and social care, brought into sharp focus by the duties under the Social Services and Well-being Act 2014 and the complicated interface with human rights and mental capacity.
+Self-neglect, which can include hoarding, is a challenging aspect of contemporary adult health and social care, brought into sharp focus by the duties under the Care Act 2014 and the complicated interface with human rights and mental capacity.

-The challenge for professionals between respecting autonomy and managing risk and protection is complex and is the subject of research and frequent adult safeguarding reviews.
+The challenge for professionals, between respecting autonomy and managing risk and protection, is complex and is the subject of research and frequent adult safeguarding reviews.